Arithmetic level raising for certain quaternionic unitary Shimura variety: Introduction

 \subsubsection{Beillinson--Bloch--Kato conjecture}

 The arithmetic level raising theorem is the first step towards the Beillinson--Bloch--Kato conjecture of certain Rankin-Selberg product motive for $\SO_{4}\times\SO_{5}$ within the frame work of the Gan--Gross--Prasad conjecture.
 In a sequel of this work, we will show that if certain period integral of on the definite Shimura set $\Sh(\overline{\rmB}, \rmK_{\rmH})$ is non-zero modulo $\lambda$, then certain Bloch--Kato Selmer group of certain Rankin--Selberg product motive for $\SO_{4}\times\SO_{5}$ is zero.
 This period integral should have direct relations to the Rankin-Selberg $L$-function for automorphic forms on $\SO_{4}\times\SO_{5}$ once the the Global Gan--Gross--Prasad conjecture and the Ichino--Ikeda conjecture \cite{Ichino-Ikeda} is confirmed.
 However, as far as the author's knowledge, this is only known in certain endoscopic or CAP cases.
+Recently, based on ideas and constructions of this article, Sweeting \cite{Sweeting} finds some interesting applications on the Bloch--Kato conjecture for some four dimensional Galois representations of symplectic type.